jayan058/ecommerceAPI/README.md

      }
     }
     ```
    - **Response (If negative price range is provided)**:
     ```json
     {
      "status": "error",
      "statusCode": 400,
-    "message": "Price range must be in the format minPrice,maxPrice with non-negative numbers."
+     "message": "Price range must be in the format with non-negative numbers."
     }
     ```
   - **Response (If negative limit or page is provided)**: